 Ceramic Artist – Hilda Merom

-For almost twenty years, the ceramic artist Hilda Merom has been producing functional ware and sculptural pieces using a variety of firing techniques.
+For almost thirty years, the ceramic artist Hilda Merom has been producing functional ware and sculptural pieces using a variety of firing techniques.
 It is the creative and unusual art of saggar firing which holds the greatest fascination for her.
 Lately she also especially enjoys her “stone series” and her “saggar rock” work a combination of craggy, textured surfaces with very smooth ones.
 Through this process she feels her ideas about clay work art and life are brought to the fore.

 Years of an on going relationship with movement and music, a meditation and Qigong practice, my encounters with different cultures as well as my own, my relationships, and of course my on going learning and experimentation with clay have all culminated into my present work.